-Goal 1 (Science): Management decisions for the snapper grouper fishery are based upon robust, defensible science that considers qualitative and quantitative data analyzed in a timely, clear, and transparent manner that builds stakeholder confidence.
+Goal 1 (Science): Management decisions for the snapper grouper fishery are based upon robust, defensible science that considers qualitative and quantitative data analyzed in a timely, clear, and transparent manner transparent manner that builds stakeholder confidence.
 Objective 1 Promote collection of quality data to support management plans and programs Objective 1 considered by the Council.
-Ohioatina Encourage development of mechanisms to effectively engage and collaborate Objective 2 with stakeholders on cooperative research, data collection and analysis.
-Objective 3 Improve knowledge about the social and economic elements of the snapper Objective 5 grouper fishery in the South Atlantic.
+Objective 2 Encourage development of mechanisms to effectively engage and collaborate with stakeholders on cooperative research, data collection and analysis.
+Objective 3 Improve knowledge about the social and economic elements of the snapper grouper fishery in the South Atlantic.
 Objective 4 Support improved and expanded monitoring and reporting programs for the snapper grouper fishery.
-Objective 5 Promote data collection and analysis to support ecosystem and habitat Objective 5 considerations for the snapper grouper fishery.
+Objective 5 Promote data collection and analysis to support ecosystem and habitat considerations for the snapper grouper fishery.

-Goal 2 (Management): Adopt management strategies for the snapper grouper fishery that rebuild and maintain fishery resources, adapt to regional differences in the fishery, and consider the social and economic needs of fishing communities.
-Objective 1 Objective 1 Develop management measures that consider sub-regional differences and issues within the fishery.
-Objective 2 Objective 2 Develop innovative management measures that allow consistent access to the fishery for all sectors.
-Objective 3 Ensure that management decisions help maximize social and economic opportunity for all sectors.
+Goal 2 (Management): Adopt management strategies for the snapper grouper fishery that rebuild and maintain fishery resources, adapt to regional differences in the fishery, and consider the social and economic needs of f ishing communities.
+Objective 1 Develop management measures that consider sub-regional differences and issues Objective 1 within the fishery.
+Obiective 2 Develop innovative management measures that allow consistent access to the Objective 2 fishery for all sectors.
+Objective 2 Ensure that management decisions help maximize social and economic Objective 3 opportunity for all sectors.
 Objective 4 Develop management measures that reduce and mitigate discards.
-Objective 5 Support management measures that incorporate ecosystem and habitat considerations for the snapper grouper fishery.
-Objective 6 Develop management measures that support optimal sector allocations for the snapper grouper fishery.
-Goal 3 (Communication): Employ interactive outreach strategies that encourage continuous participation and support two-way engagement between managers and snapper grouper fishery stakeholders while b building a greater understanding of science and management.
-Ohi active 1 Develop communication approaches that provide streamlined and timely Objective 1 information to increase awareness and engage stakeholders.
-Objective 2 Ensure that Council communication encourages and supports engagement with a diverse audience of stakeholders.
-Objective 3 Improve awareness and understanding of fishery science and research and how these inform management.
+Objective 5 Support management measures that incorporate ecosystem and habitat Objective 5 considerations for the snapper grouper fishery.
+Objective 6 Develop management measures that support optimal sector allocations for the Objective 0 snapper grouper fishery. cation): Employ interactive outreach strategies that encourage continuous pport two-way engagement between managers and snapper grouper fishery stakeholders while b puilding a greater understanding of science and management.
+Objective 1 Develop communication approaches that provide streamlined and timely Objective I information to increase awareness and engage stakeholders.
+Objective 2 Ensure that Council communication encourages and supports engagement with a Objective 2 diverse audience of stakeholders.
+Objective 3 Improve awareness and understanding of fishery science and research and how Objective 5 these inform management.
 Objective 4 Improve awareness and understanding of how social and economic issues are linked to fisheries management measures.
-Goal 4 (Governance e): Commit to a transparent, balanced, and timely decision-making process that allows flexible yet well-defined protocols and strategies for managing the snapper grouper fishery.
+Goal 4 (Governance): Commit to a transparent, balanced, and timely decision-making process that allows flexible yet well-defined protocols and strategies for managing the snapper grouper fishery.
 Objective 1 Create an accountable and flexible decision-making process for development and evaluation of management measures.
-Objective 2 Build capacity to streamline management efforts and better coordinate with management partners.
-Objective 3 Improve communication with stakeholders to ensure the needs of the fishery are understood and considered throughout the Council process.
+Objective 2 Build capacity to streamline management efforts and better coordinate with 00/00/00 2 management partners.
+Objective 3 Improve communication with stakeholders to ensure the needs of the fishery are 00/00/00 5 understood and considered throughout the Council process.